 Stock Up on Frozen Food

 I love eating meat and stocking up and freezing meat is a great way to save money.
-My wife and I purchase our meat in bulk from Zaycon Fresh.
+My wife and I purchase our meat in bulk from Butcher Box.
 The main item we purchase is boneless skinless chicken breasts.
 They come fresh in a 40 lb. box.
 When we get it we freeze the chicken individually and then put in freezer bags.
 We have also purchased large quatitities of bacon, pork chops, and ground beef.
 There are a ton of options and it really saves you a lot of money over shopping at the grocery store.
-See my Zaycon Fresh review for more details on how it works.

 No matter what you choose to do with your 100 dollar investment the important thing is to start investing.
 Do yourself a favor and be careful and thoughtful with how you use that $100.
 By making good decisions with our money and making sure we get the greatest purchase power with each dollar, we can make sure that our net worth grows larger and larger and that retirement will be a happy and well funded time of our lives.